-- Frozen gnocchi - some sources say they freeze well for up to a month - mine have lasted longer, but once they are staring up at you from the freezer - temptation rules!
+- Frozen gnocchi - Spread the freshly made (uncooked) gnocchi on a rimmed bake sheet lined with parchment.
+Freeze these until they become hard little rocks.
+Then package them in freezer bags accoridignto quantities that suit you.
+Some sources say they freeze well for up to a month - mine have lasted longer, but once they are staring up at you from the freezer - temptation rules!
 Remember - think of this as gourmet fast food!

 - Ricotta gnocchi - I have it on good authority that many restaurants prefer to make gnocchi from ricotta - saves them all the trouble of cooking, peeling, ricing potatoes etc. Ricotta gnocchi?
 I have made them but for now cannot find the recipe I used...
 [Here's one from a recently featured FBC Blogger - Melissa of Books, Love and Lattes.
 I have not tried this yet.]

 - For KB Recipe Attribution Practices please click here.

 <== Questions or Comments about this recipe?
 Visit the Recipe Q. C. page - looking forward to hearing from you!